rofl0r/rcb2/README.md

 documented, it's sufficient to simply include a header, and run `rcb2` on the file, and it will pick up all files required instantly.

-By default, `rcb2` throws all .c files onto the compiler in a single pass.
+`rcb2` has a `--pure` mode that throws all .c files onto the compiler in a single pass.
 This allows to use CFLAGS like `-fwhole-program` which can very efficiently optimize the binary.